-The final and definitive search for The Loch Ness Monster begins in 2018.
-By the time the final findings of the search are released in early 2019 scientists across the globe will have been involved in gathering samples of Loch water, analysing them and matching them against gene databases.
+The final and definitive search for The Loch Ness Monster began in 2018.
+By the time the final findings of the search are released in September of 2019, scientists across the globe will have been involved in gathering samples of Loch water, analysing them and matching them against gene databases.

 WHY HUNT THE MONSTER?